nvaccess/audioScreen/readme.md

 #### Number of stereo sweeps
 The number of sweeps that should be played once your finger or the mouse has moved, or when the play navigator object command is run.

+#### Width (in pixels) of the rectangle at the point under your finger / the mouse
+How wide is the capture area when playing a single point on the screen.

+#### Height (in pixels) of the rectangle at the point under your finger / the mouse
+How tall is the capture area when playing a single point on the screen.

 ### HSV Color settings

 #### Horizontal length of capture area in pixels